leoluk/openshift-ansible-ansible/README.md

 Yo dawg, I heard you like Ansible, so I put Ansible in your Ansible!

-# openshift-ansible-ansible

-Yo dawg, I heard you like Ansible, so I put Ansible in your Ansible!

 This is an Ansible role which deploys OpenShift using openshift-ansible.

 It's suitable for running a single-node production OpenShift host.